AppleWin/AppleWin/linux.md

 ##  What works

-Almost everythign works, except:
+Almost everything works, except:

 * ethernet
 * serial port
 * debugger (work started to port it)

+The UI has been rewritten in Qt or ImGui.

-The rest is working very well.
+The rest works very well.

 ## Executables